-In this same spirit of choosing low-alcohol drinks, you might like to go for a cider or perry.
+In the same spirit of choosing low-alcohol drinks, you might like to go for a cider or perry.
 We really like those made by Eric Bordelet.
 Whilst you might consider cider something to enjoy on a hot day, its aromas also pair nicely with sweet breads like brioche, as well as the classic French galette des rois, a traditional pastry which is made for Epiphany, then enjoyed throughout the month of January.
 And jumping a little further ahead in the year, these bottles will also pair nicely with your pancakes on Shrove Tuesday.

 What about Veganuary?